rosell-dk/webp-convert/docs/converting/introduction-for-converting.md

-# Introduction to the convert method
+# Introduction to converting with WebPConvert

 **NOTE: This document only applies to the upcoming 2.0 version**